Court papers: Woman wrote ‘give up’ in ricin note to Trump

 Justin Taylor, a cousin in Texas, confirmed she was originally from France.
 He said she has extended family in Texas and was looking at possibly moving there after driving to Texas in her RV.
 Her called her arrest very surprising.
 “A very nice lady, very warm and kind,” Taylor said.

-Associated Press writers John Wawrow in Buffalo, Jake Bleiberg in Dallas and Rob Gillies in Toronto contributed to this report.
+Associated Press writers Jake Bleiberg in Dallas and Rob Gillies in Toronto contributed to this report.